 2. Rapid GUI development

 The software engineer called Crank Software for a demo and had us walk him through the necessary steps to get his project up and running.
-Within two weeks he had designed all the UI screens and graphics, and within a month had developed a fully functional prototype.
+Within two weeks he had designed all the UI screens and graphics, and within a month had developed a fully functional GUI prototype.
 “Storyboard provided an extremely rapid way to develop code,” said the engineer.
 “Because it could create executables for Windows as well as for our target hardware, I was able to do the majority of the development on my laptop without having to mess with Ethernet cables, SD cards, and prototyping boards.”

 The newly revised product was soon back in usability testing with nurses, technicians, and other medical personnel.
 While it was a major improvement from the previous version, user feedback indicated areas where the design could still be improved further.
-What was surprising to the team was that they were able to turn around a new version of the GUI same day using Storyboard.
+What was surprising to the team was that they were able to turn around a new version of the GUI same day using Storyboard and its services.
 “Because it’s so easy to get prototypes up and running in Storyboard, you can show your GUI to numerous stakeholders early in the process to get buy-in and still have lots of time to revise the entire design,” explained the software engineer.
 “This includes the ability to test hardware early in the development cycle before you get locked into component selection.”
 He also found that quick iterations made it much easier to find and fix bugs.
 He added: “The end result is a much better GUI and a superior product.”

 The software engineer also appreciated the support he received whenever he encountered a problem.
 “With previous vendors, we could easily wait a month before getting help and that would put everything on hold,” he said.
 “With Crank, we got an immediate response and a custom solution to more complicated challenges within a week.”

 The engineer was familiar with other graphical libraries and frameworks, and was impressed with Storyboard’s intuitive design and ease of development.
 He estimates that it took roughly one tenth of the time to build a Storyboard GUI than it would have taken using the company’s existing tools.
-Given the average annual salary for a software engineer in the US, Our medical technology client saved over $80K in development costs on this one project alone.
+Given the average annual salary for a software engineer in the US, our medical technology client saved over $80K in development costs on this one project alone.